maxsokolov/GoogleKit/README.md

 ```
 #### Reverse Geocoding (Address Lookup)

-The term geocoding generally refers to translating a human-readable address into a location on a map.
-<a href="https://developers.google.com/maps/documentation/geocoding/#ReverseGeocoding" target="_blank">See the official google documentation</a>.
+Reverse Geocoding lets you convert a location on the map into a human-readable address. <a href="https://developers.google.com/maps/documentation/geocoding/#ReverseGeocoding" target="_blank">See the official google documentation</a>.

 ``` objc
 GKGeocoderQuery *query = [GKGeocoderQuery query];